jpthor/ogrebot/readme.md

 Settings are stored in the settings.json file.

 Edit settings json with your:
-- TradeOgre apikey
+- TradeOgre APIkey
-- TradeOrgre apisecret
+- TradeOrge APIsecret
 - TradeOgre Monero Destination Address
 - Amount to sell every day
 - Cycle period (seconds - recommend 3600 for 1 hour)